jukeks/lautta/README.md

 # lautta

-Lautta is a Raft protocol implementation for learning how Raft works.
+Lautta is a Raft algorithm implementation for learning how Raft works.
 It is not suitable for production use [yet].

 ## References